 Alignment strategies must move from declarations to enforcement layers.
 That’s what agentic architecture enables.

+The next five years will not be defined by model size.
 They will be defined by infrastructure intelligence—how well your systems are structured, orchestrated, and governable.

 Four trajectories are already clear: